Home

 in Southern Ontario

-However, it has been my experience that choosing a smaller town, such as the city of London, Ontario, in which to settle, would be a better choice - not that I have anything against Toronto - I don’t, but it is so easy to get lost in a city of 5,000,000 people.
+London, Ontario, in which to settle, would be a better choice - not that I have anything against Toronto - I don’t, but it is so easy to get lost in a city of 5,000,000 people.

 The city of St Thomas is in the heart of Elgin County.

-Similarly,the city of London, Ontario is known as a "white collar" city, with head offices of the London-Life Insurance Company here and the offices of banks and other insurance companies.
+Similarly, the city of London, Ontario is known as a "white collar" city, with head offices of the London-Life Insurance Company here and the offices of banks and other insurance companies.
 London, which sits on the Thames River, is the home of the University of Western Ontario and Fanshawe College.

-There are also Aircraft manufacturing, Auto repair & Sales, the Kellogg factory, the Canadian Head offices of 3-M the scotch-tape people.
-The Labatt and Carling beer companies were both founded here.
+There are also Aircraft manufacturing, Auto repair & Sales, the Canadian Head offices of 3-M, the Scotch-Tape people.

-Now with a population of 86,400 people, the pretty city of Brantford was where my family spent our first Canadian winter - for those who lived through the snowy winter of 1977-78 you may remember that there were snow drifts up to the tops of front doors during that winter.
-I had never seen so much snow in my life!
-What a shock for a girl from England's industrial north.
+Now with a population of 135,500 people, the metropolitan borough of Brantford was where my family spent our first Canadian winter - for those who lived through the snowy winter of 1977-78 you may remember that there were snow drifts up to the tops of front doors during that winter.

-One of my favourite cities to visit in this area has always been Stratford , Ontario, on the banks of the peaceful River Avon.
+One of my favourite cities to visit in this area has always been Stratford, Ontario, on the banks of the peaceful River Avon.
 Like it’s namesake in England, you will find here, all things Shakespeare!

-St Marys Not far away from Stratford, is pretty St Marys which is a lovely town with an abundance of Limestone architecture.
+Not far away from Stratford, is pretty St Marys which is a lovely town with an abundance of Limestone architecture.

 This is a quaint small town with an old-fashioned feel.